henrikuuste/ESTCube-TechTalks/LessonsLearned2017/Presentation/presentation.md

     - A few MEUR is fairly easy
   - Requires a `good idea`
   - Very good `marketing`
+  - Full time engineers
-  - Engineers able to deliver 50% of what marketing promised
+    - Deliver >50% of what marketing promised
     - `Competitive pay` with interesting goals

 ----